+2 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference to the Department for Community Welfare is, unless the contrary intention appears, to be read and construed as a reference to the Department for Community Development.

-The Builders’ Registration Amendment Regulations 2003 as published in Gazette 12 Sep 2003 p.
+3 The Builders’ Registration Amendment Regulations 2003 as published in Gazette 12 Sep 2003 p.
 4071 has no effect because it was made in error by the Governor instead of the Board.

+4 Now known as the Builders’ Registration Regulations; citation changed (see note under r.
+1).